Muses

-In ancient Greek religion and mythology, the Muses (Μοῦσαι, Μούσες) were the inspirational goddesses of literature, science, and the arts.
+In ancient Greek religion and mythology, the Muses (Μοῦσαι, /grc/; singular: Μοῦσα, Moúsa, /grc/; Μούσες, /grc/) were the inspirational goddesses of literature, science, and the arts.
 They were considered the source of the knowledge embodied in the poetry, lyric songs, and myths that were related orally for centuries in ancient Greek culture.

 The number and names of the Muses differed by region, but from the Classical period the number of Muses was standardized to nine, and their names were generally given as Calliope, Clio, Polyhymnia, Euterpe, Terpsichore, Erato, Melpomene, Thalia, and Urania.

 In modern figurative usage, a muse is a person who serves as someone's source of artistic inspiration.

 Etymology

 Print of Clio, made in the 16th–17th century.
 Preserved in the Ghent University Library.

 The word Muses (Μοῦσαι) perhaps came from the o-grade of the Proto-Indo-European root men- (the basic meaning of which is 'put in mind' in verb formations with transitive function and 'have in mind' in those with intransitive function), or from root men- ('to tower, mountain') since all the most important cult-centres of the Muses were on mountains or hills.
 R. S. P. Beekes rejects the latter etymology and suggests that a Pre-Greek origin is also possible.